tiprankstipranks

 Sales & Marketing - Risk 1

-Long sales cycles in some parts of our business can lead to a long lead time before we receive some of our revenue
+Long sales cycles in certain parts of our business can lead to long lead times before we receive revenue

 Sales & Marketing - Risk 2